ibm-cloud-docs/cephaas/connect_vmware.md

 If the plug-in is not registered to any vCenter, the plug-in Registered output displays as `False`.

+If you wish to unregister the plug-in, run the command `ibm-plugin unregister`.
+{: note}

 ## Next Steps

 After the installation, you need to get the following from your admin.